Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.11.06 (BR)
+- New Event Monster options: Triggered by tech discovery.
+  - Tech Monsters: All events + Tech triggered Monsters.
+  - Only Monsters: Only Tech triggered Monsters.

 2023.11.05 (BR)
-- Fixed occasionally missing options in menu panels
+- Fixed occasionally missing options in menu panels.
   - Fixed interfaces directly accessing static class parameters!
   - Direct accesses are replaced by static method calls, making initialization sequences more predictable.
   - Or static constants are moved to the interface.